CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

 1. On
 2.	**Off** - Default.

+!!! info ""
-!>  UEFI BIOS Lock will not take effect unless Supervisor password is enabled.
+     UEFI BIOS Lock will not take effect unless Supervisor password is enabled.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|